 Rice is one of the most versatile and inexpensive staple foods in the world, which is a good reason to build a meal around it any time you're cooking for a group.
-That raises a difficulty in how recipes are written.
-You calculate your servings based on a given quantity of cooked rice, but uncooked rice is what you start with.
-Fortunately, you can make that conversion with an easy rule of thumb.
+However, when planning the meal, you calculate the number of servings based on a given quantity of cooked rice, but dry, uncooked rice is what you start with.
+The conversion is actually easy, depending on the type of rice used in your recipe.

-Dry vs. Cooked Rice
+Uncooked to Cooked Rice

 Most varieties of rice absorb roughly twice their volume of water, so at the end of your cooking time they'll have tripled in volume.
-That means for every cup of uncooked rice you started with, you'll have approximately three cups of cooked rice.
-There is some variation, depending on the type of rice you've chosen.
+That means for every cup of uncooked rice you started with, you'll have approximately 3 cups of cooked rice.
+There is some variation between the uncooked and cooked rice, depending on the type of rice you've chosen.

 Rice Selection and Volume

-Short- and medium-grain rices are starchier and have a slightly oval shape, like tiny footballs.
-Because of their starchiness, shorter-grained rices cook up to a sticky consistency and hold together readily.
-This makes them compact when they're cooked, and closer to the three-to-one ratio.
+Short- and medium-grain rice varieties are starchier and have a slightly oval shape, like tiny footballs.
+Because of the starchiness, a shorter-grained rice cooks up to a sticky consistency and holds together readily.
+This makes the rice compact when it is cooked, and closer to the three-to-one ratio.

 When the rice is fully cooked, remove the lid and let steam escape for at least five minutes while the rice cools and then firms slightly.
 When you can lift it with a fork without the grains breaking, fluff it gently with the fork or turn out your rice into a bowl and toss it until the grains are loose and separate.
-This can increase your volume to as much as four cups of cooked rice for each cup of uncooked.
+This can increase your volume to as much as four cups of cooked rice for each cup of uncooked rice.

-If you're planning to serve a dish centered around rice, such as a stir-fry, it's prudent to allow up to one cup per diner.
-For a rice pilaf or similar dish, stretching the rice with vegetables or other ingredients, assume one cup of rice per person but serve at least 1 1/2 cups of the finished pilaf.
+If you're planning to serve a dish centered around rice, such as a stir-fry, it's prudent to allow up to 1 cup per diner.
+For a rice pilaf or similar dish, stretching the rice with vegetables or other ingredients, assume 1 cup of rice per person but serve at least 1 1/2 cups of the finished pilaf.